zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 each operating system.
 Within our new system the kubeflow pipelines integration tests run only on ubuntu.

 Here's an excerpt from our ci.yml.
 Within the jobs section, we simply give each step in the job a name and call the corresponding reusable workflow.
-Within these reusable workflows themselfes we just need to make sure to add `workflow call` to the list of triggers under `on:`.
+Within these reusable workflows themselves we just need to make sure to add `workflow call` to the list of triggers under `on:`.

 ```yaml